kongware/scriptum/README.md

 `fun` takes the function and a type and returns a typed version of the supplied function.

 There are no corresponding operators for native data types like `Array` or `Object`.
-You can create or request data from an external source as usual, but you might have to prepare it before it passes the type validator (see line `B`):
+You can create data or request it from an external source as usual, but you might have to prepare it before it passes the type validator (see line `B`):

 ```javascript
 const append = fun(xs => ys => xs.concat(ys), "[Number] => [Number] => [Number]");